swiss-art-research-net/docs.swissartresearch/docs/pattern/temporal.md

 ## Provenance of an object

-We model the provenance of an object as a series of acquisition events, which transfer object from person to person.
-This allow us to follow the object throughout the years.
-This solution it is not perfect, because in an open world it does not imply that the object stay with the same owner between acquisition events (despite the fact that we do know about it).
+We model the provenance of an object as a series of acquisition events, which transfer an object from person to person.
+This allows us to follow the object throughout the years.
+This solution is not perfect, because in an open world it does not imply that the object stays with the same owner between acquisition events (despite the fact that we do know about it).
 A better modelling would be using a State which, however, are not fully considered within CRM at the moment of writing this document.
-While the solution it is not better, it is still quite functional and can be seen in the codebox below where three diverse acquisition events are modelled
+While the solution is not better, it is still quite functional and can be seen in the codebox below where three diverse acquisition events are modelled

 <script src="https://gist.github.com/ncarboni/a9f973abdd24d06638fc14dec4ab157a.js"></script>

 **Codebox 4.
 Provenance**.
 Click [here](https://gist.github.com/ncarboni/a9f973abdd24d06638fc14dec4ab157a#file-provenance-ttl) to comment the modelling.